SPT-Mod-Dev/SPT-Mod-Dev/README.md

    - (1.19) Terrain nerfs to flame tanks
    - (1.18.3) HMG and LMG module changes
    - (1.18.3) Most of Ship & Navy changes
- - Fully updated 'Fate of Czechoslovakia' event to Peace for our Time
  - Updated most resource prospecting decisions to allow excavation tech greater than or equal to the existing requirements
  - Heavy Weapons Company: Infantry Equipment 30->75 Support Equipment 5->7